pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Description

-This plugin implements a control interface for the DS series of multi-channel relay modules manufactured by the UK company Devantech.
-This range includes devices that interface over WiFi and wired Ethernet.
+This plugin implements a control interface for some multi-channel relay modules manufactured by the UK company Devantech,including devices that interface over USB, WiFi and wired Ethernet.

+The plugin includes configuration data for some devices in the USB, TCP and DS ranges.
+Support for additional devices can be added through module configuration.

 The plugin offers two distinct services.